yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 * **Selector expression**: Alternatively, enter a selector expression to get the alias of the private key in the certificate store.
 * **Algorithm**: Select the algorithm used to sign.

-If you selected the symmetric key type, complete the following fields **Symmetric** section:
+If you selected the symmetric key type, complete the following fields in the **Symmetric** section:

 * **Shared key**: Enter the shared key used to sign the payload.
 The key should be given as a base64-encoded byte array and must use the following minimum lengths depending on the selected algorithm used to sign: